Covid 19 coronavirus: Jacinda Ardern's former school Morrinsville College warns parents to keep kids at home

 "In the former case, these students are likely to be those who are most likely to bring

-COVID-19 into our school because their parents are 'on the frontline' every day and so are more likely to be exposed to the virus and infect their children when they return to their bubble. "
+Covid-19 into our school because their parents are 'on the frontline' every day and so are more likely to be exposed to the virus and infect their children when they return to their bubble."

 Inger said it was his "strong recommendation" to keep children at home.